SpyrosTTK/HvACC-Settings/README.md

 Welcome to my project!
 I have created a profile ,based on the TopSky plugin for euroscope, to make use of the CPDLC & PDC features of the plugin!

-ll six files included in the package are mandatory in order to operate CPDLC & ACARS.
+All six files included in the package are mandatory in order to operate CPDLC & ACARS.
 If you already have the Callsigns and Settings files, you should add the CPDLC files.
 Make sure that you have a Hoppie ACARS code from here >> https://www.hoppie.nl/acars/system/register.html

 You can also add a file called TopSkyCPDLCsound.wav to get notified whenever a CPDLC or ACARS message comes through!
 (Bassicaly any sound you want below 1 second).